typst/typst/docs/src/guides/guide-for-latex-users.md

 The [`{import}`]($scripting/#modules) statement makes [functions]($type/function) (and other definitions) from another file available.
 In this example, it imports the `conf` function from the `conf.typ` file.
-This function formats content as a conference article.
+This function formats our document as a conference article.
 We use the show rule to apply it to the document and also configure some metadata about the article.
-Finally, we can get started writing our article below!
+After setting the show rule, we can start writing our article right away!

 <div class="info-box">